llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * OpenACC 3.1 is unclear about handling of null pointers or a `bytes` argument equal to zero.
 Clacc produces a runtime error in that case.
-        * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
-Clacc implements these as no-ops in that case.
+        * OpenACC 3.1 is unclear about the behavior for shared memory.
+          Clacc produces a runtime error in that case.
         * OpenACC 3.1 is unclear about whether it is an error if only part of the host memory specified to `acc_map_data` has already been mapped.
 Clacc produces a runtime error in that